The UNC Policy Manual

 as chancellor’s exceptions or students who require special consideration.

-earned at least 24 transferrable credits from a regionally accredited
+Applicants who have earned at least 24 transferrable credits from a

-the minimum GPA requirement but must meet the minimum test score and MCR;
+are exempt from the minimum GPA requirement but must meet the minimum test

 V.